Est. 2008

 Her parents returned with Maury a few hours later.
 They had been at the mall, and Maury had met Santa Claus, as he felt compelled to remind her every five minutes for the rest of the evening.

 “Looks amazing, doesn’t it?” he asked her, searching either for approval of his purchase or some position on the weirdness of the picture.
 Maggie made a vague noise she knew he’d interpret as agreement.
-She could have turned the feature off, having learned what the setting was called and under which menu to find it, but she felt that her father should get acquainted with his limitations.
-She wanted him to admit something was wrong that he couldn’t figure it out, but he just watched the movie, occasionally tapping through unrelated menus, then exiting them casually as if he had opened them by mistake.
+She could have turned the feature off, having already learned what the setting was called and under which menu to find it, but she felt that her father should get acquainted with his limitations.
+She wanted him to admit something was wrong that he couldn’t figure it out, but instead he just watched the movie, occasionally tapping through unrelated menus, then exiting them casually as if he had opened them by mistake.
 Maggie eventually found this too uncomfortable and vacated the couch for bed.

 At the top of the stairs, side-stepping the Loud Spot, she nudged open Maury’s door.
 He was out cold, wet hand to his wind-chapped lips, a shallow procession of snot crusting between them.
 There dawned a faint, sour scent that was likely urine—Maury had been toilet trained for nearly a year, but his subconscious had not yet caught up.
 The room was a mess, strewn with toys and gadgets soon to be abandoned in favor of the spoils of the holiday.